friendofdog/se-docs/linux/processes.md

 Processes
 =========

 A process is just a piece of running code which is executing some task.
+It is active, in that it has been loaded into the system RAM and is being processed by the CPU.

 Every process has...
 - a process ID, `pid`
 - a parent ID, `ppid`